axeld5/soar_fork/experience/tuto_expe.md

 --path_fewshot $soar_path/soar/inference/train_solutions.pkl
 ```

-Note: you can increase n_gpu to the number of gpu you have to make things faster and to use LLMs that don't fit on one GPUs (used 1 GPUs for 7b, 2 GPUs for 14b and 4 GPUs for LLMs with more than 14b params)
+**Note:**

+- **GPU Configuration**: You can increase the `n_gpu` parameter to match the number of GPUs available.
+This will speed up the process and allow you to use larger language models (LLMs) that require multiple GPUs.
+For example:
+    - I Used 1 GPU for models up to 7B parameters.
+    - I Used 2 GPUs for models up to 14B parameters.
+    - I Used 4 GPUs for models larger than 14B parameters.

+- **Resuming After Interruption**: Each phase automatically saves its progress.
+If interrupted (e.g., due to a crash or manual cancellation), you can safely rerun the phase.
+It will reload the last saved results and continue from where it left off.

 Then do post-processing on those data (rm code with error, ...)